historic-trails/website/sites/lanesfield-school.md

   image-url="lanesfield-school-inside.jpeg"
 %}
 ### The School as a Museum
 The school was turned into a museum in 1967 and it is still open to the public today.
-Visitors can visit the school and experience writing on slates, cleaning the blackboard, and other peculariaties of life in a one-room schoolhouse along the Santa Fe Trail during the late nineteenth and early twentieth centuries.
+Visitors can visit the school and experience writing on slates, cleaning the blackboard, and other peculiarities of life in a one-room schoolhouse along the Santa Fe Trail during the late nineteenth and early twentieth centuries.

-[^NRF1]: National Registration Form, statement of significance
+[^NRF1]: Cart, statement of significance
-[^NRF2]: National Registration Form, sec.
+[^NRF2]: Cart, sec.
 8 pg.
 1
-[^NRF3]: National Registration Form, sec.
+[^NRF3]: Cart, sec.
 8 pg.
 1
-[^NRF4]: National Registration Form, sec.
+[^NRF4]: Cart sec.
 8 pg.
 1
-[^NRF5]: National Registration Form, sec.
+[^NRF5]: Cart, sec.
 8 pg.
 3
-[^NRF6]: National Registration Form, sec.
+[^NRF6]: Cart, sec.
 8 pg.
 3
-[^NRF7]: National Registration Form, sec.
+[^NRF7]: Cart, sec.
 8 pg.
 3
-[^nyt]: New York Times, 1866
+[^nyt]: _New York Times_, 1866
-[^nyt2]: New York Times, 1866
+[^nyt2]: _New York Times_, 1866
-[^feldman]: Feldman 2001, 83
+[^feldman]: Feldman, 83
-[^jenner]: Jenner 2018, 2
+[^jenner]: Jenner, 2
 ***
 ## Bibliography
-* Cart, Doran L. "Lanesfield School."
+Cart, Doran L. "Lanesfield School."
 National Register of Historic Places Inventory/Nomination Form.
-Johnson County Museum System, Shawnee, January 15, 1988.
+Shawnee, Kans.: Johnson County Museum System, 1988.

-* Feldman, Ruth Tenzer.
-Don’t Whistle in School: The History of America’s Public Schools.
-Twenty-First Century Books, 2001.
+Feldman, Ruth Tenzer. _Don’t Whistle in School: The History of America’s Public Schools._ Minneapolis, Minn.: Twenty-First Century Books, 2001.

-* Gulliford, Andrew.
-America’s Country Schools.
-Niwot, Colo.: University Press of Colorado, 1996.
+Gulliford, Andrew. _America’s Country Schools._ Niwot, Colo.: University Press of Colorado, 1996.

+[“James H. Lane obituary."](https://www.nytimes.com/1866/07/04/archives/obituary-james-h-lane-united-states-senator-from-kansas.html).” _New York Times_, 4 July 1866.

-* Jenner, Gail L. One Room: Schools and Schoolteachers in the Pioneer West.
-Rowman & Littlefield, 2018.
+Jenner, Gail L. _One Room: Schools and Schoolteachers in the Pioneer West._ Lanham, Md.: Rowman & Littlefield, 2018.
-* Leavenworth. “[Obituarary, James H. Lane, United States Senator from Kansas](https://www.nytimes.com/1866/07/04/archives/obituary-james-h-lane-united-states-senator-from-kansas.html).”
-New York Times, July 4, 1866.
-* Page, Eric Eugene.
-Playing School: The Preservation and Presentation of the Lanesfield School Historic Site.
-Lawrence, Kan.: E.E.
-Page, 1990.
-* Stephens, F. F. “Missouri and the Santa Fe Trade.”
-The Missouri Historical Review 10, no. 4 (1916): 233–62.